Basic education and gender equality

 Evidence is growing that students of all ages can study and participate in school safety measures and work with teachers and other adults to minimize risk before, during and after disasters.

 For example, efforts by Bangladesh to strengthen national emergency preparedness and DRR programmes in the education system contributed to education reconstruction after Cyclone Aila in 2009.
 Teaching materials were pre-positioned in areas at high risk of cyclones and flooding.
 Transitional schools were built so children could continue their education.
 These schools were strengthened to withstand the impact of cyclones.
 Children participated in identifying school vulnerabilities and, together with school management committees, developed DRR strategies and contingency plans.
-These have benefitted more than 83,000 children to date.

 UNICEF has the capacity to link work in school and communities with planning and policymaking at higher levels of the education sector.
 Working in partnerships, UNICEF has the unique ability not only to promote safe schools but to teach valuable life skills to children.
 The children, in turn, communicate these messages to their families and communities.